Academy (English school): Comparisons

 The city academy programme was originally based on the programme of City Technology Colleges (CTCs) created by the Conservative government under Margaret Thatcher in the 1980s, which were also business-sponsored.
 From 2003, the Government encouraged CTCs to convert to academies; did so (for example, Djanogly CTC is now Djanogly City Academy) was a 2003 conversion.

+Academies differ from CTCs in several ways; most notably, academies cannot select more than 10% of pupils by ability, whereas CTCs can.
 Academies have been compared to US charter schools, which are publicly funded schools largely independent of state and federal control.

 s

-An academy trust which runs two or more schools is known as Multi-Academy Trusts (MATs).
-Some of the largest academy trusts include ARK Schools, Academies Enterprise Trust, E-ACT, Harris Federation, Oasis Trust, Ormiston Academies Trust, Star Academies and United Learning Trust.
+A number of private and charitable organisations run groups of academies, known as Multi-Academy Trusts (MATs).
+These major operators include ARK Schools, Academies Enterprise Trust, E-ACT (formerly Edutrust Academies Charitable Trust), Emmanuel Schools Foundation, Harris Federation, Oasis Trust, Ormiston Academies Trust, Tauheedul Education Trust and United Learning Trust.

 The Department for Education publishes a full list of active academy sponsors.